-In Hungary, it is said the Puli is not a dog.
+In Hungary, it is said “it’s not a dog, it’s a Puli.”
 Friends of the Puli everywhere know this is true.
 Yet it’s hard to say just what a Puli is.
 We know the Puli is very smart, able to teach humans hundreds of commands.
 He has a great sense of humor, which manifests itself in tricks he plays on both two and four legged companions.
 A Puli develops strategies for getting what he wants, something former dog owners don’t quite believe when they first spend time with a Puli.
 And the Puli will often show great sensitivity to the human’s moods and feelings, actively communicating empathy.
 But most of the time, the adult Puli likes to play games and have fun.
 Pulik (Hungarian plural for Puli) keep their puppyhood attitude nearly their whole lives.

 S. Eniko Szeremy, former editor of Puli News (the PCA newsletter), wrote of the Puli’s history: